MousumiAria/ImmoEliza_HousePricePrediction/README.md

 ## Description:
 ImmoEliza_HousePricePrediction is a Project  which provide a tool to predict house price based on it's features.
-To created a model here used linear regration machine learning method, an API Flask that handled the model and deploy it to Heroku.

 ## Used Language and Libraries: